-When drinking alcohol over the course of years or months, moderate or heavy drinkers can experience sudden changes to their tolerance.
+Drinking alcohol over the course of years or months can cause moderate or heavy drinkers to experience sudden changes to their tolerance.

 Sometimes, they can experience the sudden onset of alcohol intolerance as well.
 In either case, there are a variety of factors that could influence these sudden changes.